 - Remote Working

 To minimise travel to remote sites, you can utilise remote monitoring – rather than relying solely on technicians physically inspecting the assets.
 Where appropriate, data about the health of an asset can be tracked remotely using IoT sensors on the assets or other forms of data collection including SCADA.
 Using Data Lake and Artificial Intelligence (AI) technologies, including Infor Coleman, Birst and IBM Watson, this data can be captured and analysed.
 Alerts can be fed through to the EAM system to indicate where there is concern about the performance or health of machinery at the site.
 Inspection or maintenance requests can then be created in the EAM system and, where necessary, work orders planned in.
 This approach can reduce the need for operatives to make unnecessary inspection visits to the site.
-The Infor OS, Ming.le tool enables staff to manage the progression of work and approvals remotely from mobile devices and tablets.
+Infor OS enables staff to manage the progression of work and approvals remotely from mobile devices and tablets.

 For more information on how technology can support operatives during the current pandemic, read our recent blog.